 Thai Rice Flour — When shaping sourdough bread or any bread in a wicker banneton or brotform basket, this is the flour you want to use to line the basket.
 It's finer than AP flour and less likely to fall off the walls of the basket, plus it doesn't clump up the way AP does.

-King Arthur Baking Everything Bagel Topping — My favorite bagel topping is KAF’s everything bagel blend.
-Unlike Trader Joe’s “everything but the” seasoning, KAF’s blend doesn’t include salt which can throw off the chemistry of your dough and absorb water from your bagels, making them dry and dehydrated.
+King Arthur Baking Everything Bagel Topping — My favorite bagel topping is KAF's everything bagel blend.
+Unlike Trader Joe's "everything but the" seasoning, KA's blend doesn't include a ton of salt which can throw off the chemistry of your dough and absorb water from your bagels, making them dry and dehydrated.

 Whole Cardamom Pods — A few of these go a long way.
 Steep in milk, tea, or sauces for a minty, citrusy, herbal flavor.
-Crack them open and grind the seeds for a flavor that’s much more intense than if you buy it pre-ground.
-A few of these go a long way, so you’ll have this 2 ounce jar for a while.
+I love using them to make orange cardamom ice cream.
+Crack them open and grind the seeds for a flavor that's much more intense than if you buy it pre-ground.
+A few of these go a long way, so you'll have these for a while.

 Photography Equipment & Props